Complaint Handling Standards - consultation has now closed

 We recently consulted with a wide range of stakeholders during phase one of the development of these complaint handling standards.
 We received 74 responses to our online survey, conducted 21 face-to-face forums and received 13 submissions to a discussion paper (below).

-HCC Service Charter
+HCC Service Charter - consultation has now closed

 We're developing a HCC Service Charter to guide our work and outline our service delivery commitments.